FIXED: Frustratingly Easy Domain Generalization with Mixup: Experimental Evaluation

 \subsubsection{Results and Discussion}

-\tablename~\ref{tab:my-table-pacs}, \tablename~\ref{tab:my-table-off}, and \tablename~\ref{tab:my-table-digitsdg} show the results on PACS, Office-Home, and Digits-DG datasets respectively where PACS and Office-Home used ResNet-18.
-We observe that our \method approach consistently outperforms all comparison methods.
-For PACS, \tablename~\ref{tab:my-table-pacs} demonstrates that our method can have an over $1\%$ improvement compared to the second-best one.
-In an absolute fair environment, our method can even achieve an over $3\%$ improvement compared to the methods with stars. $3\%$ is a remarkable improvement since some methods, e.g. DANN, only have slight improvements compared to ERM. \tablename~\ref{tab:my-table-off} illustrates that our method can also have an over $1\%$ improvement compared to the second-best one for Office-Home while \tablename~\ref{tab:my-table-digitsdg} illustrates that our method can have an over $0.3\%$ improvement compared to the latest methods for Digits-DG.
+\tablename~\ref{tab:my-table-img} shows the results on PACS, Office-Home, and Digits-DG datasets respectively where PACS and Office-Home used ResNet-18.
+We observe that \method consistently outperforms all comparison methods.
+For PACS, our method can have an over $1\%$ improvement compared to the second-best one.
+In an absolute fair environment, our method can even achieve an over $3\%$ improvement compared to the methods with stars. $3\%$ is a remarkable improvement since some methods, e.g. DANN, only have slight improvements compared to ERM.
+Our method can also have over $1\%$ and $0.3\%$ improvements compared to the second-best ones for Office-Home and Digits-DG respectively.

 We observe more insightful conclusions.
 (1) Vanilla Mixup even performs worse than ERM on some benchmarks, which illustrates that mixed domain information interfaces performances seriously.
 (2) There are small performance gaps among different methods on some benchmarks, e.g. Office-Home; and even ERM can achieve acceptable results.
 It is caused because there are few differences among different domains (Office-Home) or some other reasons.
 (3) Different domain splits are important for DG.
 For example, in Digits-DG, MixStyle shows a significant improvement on the second task.
 Even Jigen performs better than all other methods.
-Hence, it is important to perform several random trials to record the averaged performance (also refer to \figurename~\ref{fig:threepacs}-\figurename~\ref{fig:threeusc} for the stability of our method).
+Hence, it is important to perform several random trials to record the averaged performance.